MMongelli99/SeeSafe/README.md

 # SeeSafe
-The system takes visual data and determines if it is safe to move forward by determining if there are obstacles in front of the user.
-This would make it easier for the visually impaired to navigate, using their phone for instance, instead of needing other aid devices like a seeing eye dog or a cane to navigate unfamiliar spaces.
+Developed to aid the visually impaired as an alternative to a seeing eye dog or cane, this system takes visual data and determines if it is safe to move forward by determining if there are obstacles in front of the user.

 ## Inspiration
 I was eager to start learning about machine learning which I don't have a lot of experience with yet, and looking to build a useful healthcare hack, so I decided to develop a system to aid visually impaired people.